mariapapadimitriou/spacestagram/README.md

 4. Saves likes if the user leaves the page or refreshes locally using Javascript --> localStorage.
 5. Animated like button of a font-awesome heart!
 6. Loading state when data is pulled from the API.

+Check out the page on the url: https://mariapapadimitriou.github.io/spacestagram/